Second-Ponce de Leon Baptist Church: Leadership of Monroe F. Swilley Jr.

-In 1950, Swilley was appointed by the Atlanta Baptist Association to chair a committee tasked with established a Baptist college in Metro Atlanta.
+In 1950, Swilley was appointed by the Atlanta Baptist Association to chair a committee tasked with establishing a Baptist college in Metro Atlanta.
 The congregants of Second-Ponce de Leon were largely supportive of the proposed college and contributed extensively to fundraising projects.
 In 1969, the Atlanta Baptist College opened, with Swilley leaving Second-Ponce de Leon in order to serve as the college's first president.
 In 1972, the college merged with Mercer University, with Swilley serving as a vice president until retiring in 1989.

 For the first several decades after its creation, Second-Ponce de Leon's congregation and clergy was made up entirely of White Americans.
 In 1961, the church's deacons established a racially segregated seating plan whereby any African American visitors would sit in a roped-off area in the rear of the sanctuary.

 Late 20th century

 In the 1970s, Russell H. Dilday served as pastor for the church.
 This was a period of increasing strife between conservative and liberal factions in the Southern Baptist Convention.
 38 deacons left First Baptist Church in the decade after Charles Stanley, a strong conservative, became pastor of that church.
 Many of these deacons joined the congregation of Second-Ponce de Leon, which ultimately accepted about 200 former members of First Baptist.
 Addressing the division in 1976, Dilday told his congregation that the attention of the Southern Baptist Convention should not "be wasted on differences in theological positions but rather spent on unity and usefulness in the task God has given us to carry out".
 Dilday departed from Second-Ponce de Leon in 1978 to become the president of the Southwestern Baptist Theological Seminary in Fort Worth, Texas.

 Dilday was succeeded in 1979 by Robert Marsh, who attempted to lead the church in a moderate position.
 In 1986, the church hosted a meeting of a Southern Baptist Convention Women in Ministry organization.
 In 1990, an addition to the church building was added, with the architectural firm of Peter Hand and Associates overseeing the project.
 In 1995, the church introduced an outreach program to help certain groups in the community, including cancer patients, the homeless, prisoners, immigrants, students, and prayer groups.
 By 1999, the church boasted a congregation of about 3,600 members and was affiliated with both the Southern Baptist Convention and the Cooperative Baptist Fellowship.
 At the time, the church offered both contemporary and traditional worship services and accepted both men and women to the diaconate.